 Viking Lif review on a Danube, Main and Rhine Europe river cruise.

 My 14-day Viking Lif river cruise in October would meander from Budapest to Amsterdam.
 The itinerary began with an overnight and a full day of touring in Budapest.
 Along the way, we’d visit and tour the major European capital cities of Bratislava, Vienna, Cologne and Amsterdam.
 In addition to the main cities, we’d stop at several smaller towns, cruise past medieval castles, rampart ruins and sample local food, wine and beer.

 Inaugurated in 2014, the Viking Lif is currently one of 40 “Viking Longships” in Viking’s fleet of 60 river ships around the world.
 These ships (and they really are like ships) carry up to 190 passengers on three decks.
 There’s an elevator that goes between the Middle and Upper decks where you’ll find most of the action and staterooms.

 Tour the Viking Lif

-From the moment I stepped onboard the Viking Lif, it was obvious that this was indeed minimalist design.
-River ships are inherently small so Viking’s Longships are designed with light colors, simple but elegant furniture and abundant floor-to-ceiling glass panel wiindows.
+From the moment I stepped onboard the Viking Lif, it was obvious that this was indeed minimalist Scan-design.
+River ships are inherently small so Viking’s Longships are designed with light colors, simple but elegant furniture and abundant floor-to-ceiling glass panel windows.
 Nothing dark, heavy or overly plush.
 Sort of a mélange of Scandinavia meets Italian modern design.
 It works.